ophirshiran/modular-pipeline-system/README.md

 4. **Interactive usage and shutdown**
    The analyzer is started and the user types several lines directly into the terminal.
 The special `<END>` line is then entered and the video shows how this sentinel value triggers a clean shutdown and returns control to the shell.

-To make the embedded video work in the repository:

-- Create a folder named `demo` in the project root.
-- Place the file `demo-pipeline-plugin.mov` inside that folder.
-- Commit both the `demo` folder and this README file.
-- Push the changes to GitHub.

-GitHub will serve the video file and the `<video>` tag will display a player directly inside the README.

 ## Built in plugins